Stephen Claus – Types of charity structure

 Without wider membership

-Set up a foundation CIO if you want your charity to be a corporate body, the only members are the trustees and you don’t want a wider membership.
+Set up a foundation CIO if you want your Charity to be a corporate body, the only members are the Trustees and you don’t want a wider membership.
 You must:

-• have a constitution as your governing document – use the Charity Commission’s model foundation CIO constitution (or stay very close to it)
+• Have a constitution as your governing document – use the Charity Commission’s model foundation CIO constitution (or stay very close to it)

-• register your CIO with the Charity Commission for it to legally come into existence
+• Register your CIO with the Charity Commission for it to legally come into existence

-• keep a register of its trustees (who are also the members)
+• Keep a register of its Trustees (who are also the members)

-• send its accounts and annual return to the Charity Commission each year, regardless of its income.
+• Send its accounts and annual return to the Charity Commission each year, regardless of its income.

 Charities without a corporate structure: which type to choose